The Guy (album): Critical reception

-Adeayo Adebiyi of Pulse Nigeria noted that in The Guy, M.I Abaga aimed to showcase the personal side of the man behind the art, blending themes of love, gratitude, masculinity, and mental health, while balancing playful and serious subject matter.
-Adebiyi highlighted M.I's talents in both rap and production, stating, "M.I is one of those Nigerian artists who can't make a bad album."
+Adeayo Adebiyi of Pulse Nigeria saw The Guy as M.I's attempt to make an album that "separates the art from the artist," balancing playful and serious subject matter on the project.
+Adebiyi commended M.I for his skills in both rap and production, stating, "M.I is one of those Nigerian artists who can't make a bad album."
 He gave the album a rating of 8.2/10.
 Grace Hans-Bello of Digimillenials described The Guy as a progressive album that blends M.I Abaga's experiences with themes like mental health, toxic masculinity, and love, praising it for being "the most progressive body of work released in 2022."
 She also highlighted M.I's poetic quality, calling the album a potential blueprint for Nigerian rappers.
-Emmanuel Daraloye, writing for Afrocritik praised M.I Abaga's The Guy as a diverse and emotionally rich album that explores themes like mental health, love, and success while reinforcing his legendary status, describing it as "something to dance to, meditate on," and rated it 8/10.
+Emmanuel Daraloye, writing for Afrocritik, praised M.I Abaga's The Guy as a diverse and emotionally rich album that explores themes like mental health, love, and success while reinforcing his legendary status, describing it as "something to dance to, meditate on," and rated it 8/10.
 Uzoma Ihejirika of The Native described M.I Abaga's The Guy as a reflection of his enduring legacy, with M.I blending decades of lyrical prowess and evolving with the times.
 M.I delivers "a melting pot" of his skills while asserting his dominance in Nigerian rap.
 Ihejirika wrote, "he came, saw and is still here conquering," giving the album a 7.4/10.

-Michael Aromolaran's review of The Guy for the Culture Custodian, he critiqued the rapper's tendency to rely on repetitive themes and weak lyrics, suggesting that at 40, M.I's artistry feels stale, with lines like "some of you no dey ever hear the message, and that's on Glo" lacking innovation.
+In Michael Aromolaran's review of The Guy for the Culture Custodian, he critiqued the rapper's tendency to rely on repetitive themes and weak lyrics, suggesting that at 40, M.I's artistry feels stale, with lines like "some of you no dey ever hear the message, and that's on Glo" lacking innovation.
 Aromolaran noted, "If youth breeds ambition, middle age tames it," highlighting a shift in M.I's focus from bravado to more personal themes, ultimately finding the album to lack the energy and joy of his earlier work.

-In Tayo Odutola's review of M.I Abaga's album The Guy for Earmilk, he noted that the project, which blends rap, afropop, soul, and highlife, showcases M.I's versatility and growth while addressing past controversies and personal themes, stating, "MI holds his own on the record but also calls up names like Olamide, Phyno, The Cavemen, and even Nas to help embellish the project."
-Odutola concluded that the album feels cohesive and consistent, highlighting its well-crafted tracks and effective collaborations.
-Modaculture's review about The Guy was praised for showcasing his evolution as an artist while addressing themes of growth, masculinity, and gratitude, with the review stating, "The Guy as an album showcases a new side to M.I, highlighting his formerly unknown production skills."
-The album features collaborations with notable artists and affirms M.I's status as a leading figure in Nigerian hip-hop.
+Tayo Odutola's of Earmilk noted that The Guy showcases M.I's versatility and growth while addressing past controversies and personal themes, stating, "MI holds his own on the record but also calls up names like Olamide, Phyno, The Cavemen, and even Nas to help embellish the project."
+Praising its "well-crafted" tracks and short length, Odutola concluded that the album feels "more cohesive and consistent than some of his previous outings."
+A review from Modaculture, written by Jennifer Okoli and Elvis Osifo, praised the album for showcasing M.I's evolution as an artist while addressing themes of growth, masculinity, and gratitude, stating, "The Guy as an album showcases a new side to M.I, highlighting his formerly unknown production skills."